damax-solutions/api-auth-bundle/Resources/doc/api-key.md

 ## Custom user provider

-If you want to store keys in your own way and load custom user implementations, then implement [ApiKeyUserProvider](../../Security/ApiKey/ApiKeyUserProvider.php):
+If you want to store keys in your own way and load custom user implementation, then implement [ApiKeyUserProvider](../../Security/ApiKey/ApiKeyUserProvider.php):

 ```php
 use Damax\Bundle\ApiAuthBundle\Security\ApiKey\ApiKeyUserProvider;